BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/Using_The_Physics_Engine.md

 Cannon has also a special Spring joint that will simulate a spring connected between two impostors.

-*A further explanation of the joints (including inlustrations) is soon to be written.*
+*A further explanation of the joints (including illustrations) is soon to be written.*

 #### Adding a new joint